switchboard-sdk/voice-app-control-example-ios/README.md

 ## How to build

-We use the following verions of respective IDEs:
+We used the following verions of respective IDEs:
 Xcode: 16.2

 1. **Download and setup SwitchboardSDK frameworks**